 Beyond Diet

 While food is foundational, other lifestyle factors matter too.
-Regular movement, quality sleep, stress management, and time in nature all reduce inflammation.
-Think of anti-inflammatory eating as one pillar of a broader wellness strategy — the pillar you interact with three times a day.
+Regular movement, quality sleep, stress management, and time in nature all support a healthy lifestyle.
+Think of colorful, whole-food eating as one pillar of a broader routine — the pillar you interact with three times a day.
 To go deeper, read the science behind gut health and 7 superfoods you should eat daily.